 Make sure to allow the kettlebell to smoothly corkscrew around your wrist as you ascend it to the locked out position.
 Once overhead simply allow the kettlebell sphere to corkscrew around your wrist in the opposite direction as you allow the kettlebell to descend.
 As a result you will want to hike it between your legs again to set up for the next repetition.

 Once again make sure to work at practicing the kettlebell snatch with some regularity.
 Once you’re proficient with the technique perform 5 to 10 sets of 5 to 10 repetitions on each arm with a moderately heavy resistance depending on the day’s training goals.

 3. Kettlebell Exercises: Turkish Get Up (TGU)

 When talking about MMA, Combat, and Military performance the TGU is invaluable.
-In terms of being optimally functional human beings we must possess the ability to get up off the ground.
-If we’re talking about fight and combat performance we must be able to do this with supreme confidence and ability.
+This is the case because to be an optimally functional human being you must possess the ability to get up off the ground.
+If you’re talking about fight and combat performance you must be able to do this with supreme confidence and ability.

 Not only should you be capable of getting up off the ground with athletic ability, but in terms of combat and fight performance you should be able to possess a high level of ground based agility as well.
 The TGU will provide this to you in a big way.

 In addition to this the TGU can be varied and you can perform it with a kettlebell, a dumbbell, or a sandbag.
 This exercise is going to be a versatile option for your on the ground training.

 The TGU is a complex movement.
 For the sake of discussion let’s assume you’re performing this movement with the weight in your right hand.